AnshShah3009/AnshShah3009/README.md

 ### Hola Amigo👋

-I am a Mechinical Engineerign student from Bits Pilani University (Pilani Campus).
+I am a Mechinical Engineering student from Bits Pilani University (Pilani Campus).

 My broad research interest lies in robotics control domain and reinforcement learning (I also love to work on robotics hardware).
 I have implemented basic projects in deep learning and computer vision.
 I am learning reinforcement learning right now and I look forward to it's implementation in real life robots.
 I am looking forward to learning methods of autonomous navigation ,reinforcement learning.